Introduction

 Typical instrument setup with a broker feed (Rithmic, CQG or IBKR) and with a DTN MA subscription

-Let's review what a default instrument settings window looks like under a Rithmic datafeed configuration.
-The following screenshot reflects the settings for the E-Mini S&P 500 contract expiring in September 2025 for an IR/T user located in the Eastern Time Zone.
+The following screenshot reflects the settings for the E-Mini S&P 500 contract expiring in December 2025 for an IR/T user located in the Eastern Time Zone, with a Rithmic (resp.
+CQG on the right) data feed configuration.

 Typical instrument setup with IQ feed as a live data source